jonashackt/spring-boot-vuejs/README.md

 ![nightwatch-npmaudit-vulnerabilities](screenshots/nightwatch-npmaudit-vulnerabilities.png)

-And thus the whole build process will brake.
-The problem are breaking changes in [Nightwatch 1.x](https://github.com/nightwatchjs/nightwatch#nightwatch-v10), that aren't reflected inside the Vue.js Webpack template so far (they use the latest 0.9.x, which is vulnerable): https://github.com/nightwatchjs/nightwatch/wiki/Migrating-to-Nightwatch-1.0
+And thus the whole build process will break.
+The problem is breaking changes in [Nightwatch 1.x](https://github.com/nightwatchjs/nightwatch#nightwatch-v10), that aren't reflected inside the Vue.js Webpack template so far (they use the latest 0.9.x, which is vulnerable): https://github.com/nightwatchjs/nightwatch/wiki/Migrating-to-Nightwatch-1.0

 ## Run all tests